 TDS is the best measurement of the nutrient concentration in a hydroponic solution.

 TDS levels must be monitored to prevent maintenance problems

 Commercial / Industrial

 High TDS levels could prevent the functions of certain applications, such as boilers and cooling towers, food and water production, etc.

 Colloidal silver water

-TDS levels must be controlled prior to making colloidal silver.
+TDS levels must be controlled before making colloidal silver.

 Coffee and Food Service

 For a truly great cup of coffee, proper TDS levels must be maintained.

 NSF International has published a certified reverse osmosis system that can reduce the TDS level in the water.
 This can be extremely helpful as you identify the right unit to install in your house.
 You can also choose to buy the Berkey Water Filter because this can be an effective solution to eradicate TDS in your water source.